 Traditional medicine in practice

-a place for modern medicine?
+A place for modern medicine?

 As most people still use traditional medicine, it’s not particularly obvious, but the numbers are in decline, and many people have begun to notice.